jrsinclair/mazes-presentation/presentation.md

 </div>
 ```

-Note: This is how the HTML comes out.
+Note: Note: One simple thing we could try is creating a list of all the rooms as HTML.
+It's not pretty, but it does contain all the information in the maze.
+So it would tick the box for being accessible.

 ---

 <iframe data-src="/accessible-maze-boring" style="width: 1080px; height: 667px; border: none; overflow: hidden; display: block; margin: 0 auto;"></iframe>

 Note: And if we render it, it looks like so.
 Rather dull.
-But perhaps we could enhance this a little bit by adding links to adjacent rooms.
-That way, you could navigate through the list using your keyboard.
+But perhaps we could enhance this a little bit.
+What if we made each list item focussable, and then added links to adjacent rooms?s That way, you could navigate through the list using your keyboard.

 ---